rashadgaines/ethical-prompt-chainer/README.md

 # Ethical Prompt Chainer

-A Python package that implements a structured approach to ethical analysis using language models.
+Implements a structured approach to ethical analysis using language models.

 ## Core Functionality